helenarichie/helenarichie.github.io/_tabs/food.md

 # October 14th, 2021
 ## Homemade Linguine Pasta With Homemade Pesto Alla Genovese
 <img src="/assets/img/tabs/food/pestopasta.jpg" width="200" height="200" align="left" />
+<p> I wish I could eat this fresh pesto every day, but it's not quite worth all the work it takes to grind it up with a mortar and pestle... </p>

 # October 1st, 2021
 ## Barbecue Chicken Pizza and Spicy Veggie Pizza